MiniHood/TryCrackMeChallenge/README.md

 # Whats the difference between easy and hard?
 The easy version has no string obfuscation and has next to no protection but the hard one has debugger protection, string obfuscation and a couple more features.

+# Cant crack it?
+Number for easy is in the source
+Number for hard is: 425128

 # Enjoy!

 Please wait coming soon!